 Coal mining has left a legacy of inescapable poverty; entire regions are bereft of anything resembling a healthy economy.
 Having exhausted many of the more accessible veins to the dirty wealth, coal companies have resorted to mountaintop removal; a process that literally tears open the earth with violent and irreparable blasts to expose the coal within.
 This cheaper model of extraction pollutes streams, poisons air, shatters culture and renders the once beautiful ecosystem into a bleak moonscape.
 When the coal companies have extracted the last bits of their wealth, they move to a new area, leaving a trail of poverty and pollution in their wake.
 The level of distress suffered by the population, alongside the vast wealth that continues to be extracted, stand as testament to the string of negative impacts by the coal companies on local communities like McDowell County—today, the county ranks among the poorest in the country.

 The coal industry is just one tier of the fossil fuel industry empire, which has developed more methods of extraction since my mother-in-law was a child, such as culling crude oil from bituminous sand and sending fractures deep into the earth to harvest natural gas deposits.
 While methods of extraction have evolved over the past several decades, some things haven’t changed: as the industry extracts from the earth, it also extracts from nearby communities.
 From mountaintop coal removal in West Virginia to the tar sands in Alberta, the communities in the wake of this extraction model are exposed to negative and toxic health impacts while the environmental conditions of the place continue to erode.
-Far too often the people most adversely affected are low-income, minority communities battling the health impacts of the fossil fuel industry’s looting; respiratory issues are common and cancers are epidemic.
+Far too often the people most adversely affected are low-income communities of color battling the health impacts of the fossil fuel industry’s looting; respiratory issues are common and cancers are epidemic.
 The numbers are sobering: 71% of black Americans live in counties in violation of federal air pollution standards, compared to 58% of white Americans.
 My mother-in-law continues to battle with asthma after living in Welch for the majority of her life.

 The tar sands of Alberta, Canada have become a destination for oil companies.
 This extremely dirty and energy-intensive model destroys every living system in its path.
 Each barrel of oil produced from the tar sands takes from 110 to 350 gallons of water (or two to six barrels) of water, and the resulting greenhouse gas emissions are 3.2 to 4.5 times as intensive per barrel than conventional crude oil.
 But the First Nations people that are deeply impacted by this ravenous natural resource extraction model are standing in resistance and fighting for their cultural heritage, rights to their land and its ecosystems, and the health of their communities.
 The people mostly affected are fighting back and making progress.
 The rejection of the Keystone XL pipeline expansion was a major success in this epic battle between good and evil.

 The negative ecological and economic impacts that are imposed at the source of extraction are also mirrored at the terminus where the oil is refined.
-Manchester, Texas, is a low-income, minority community just outside of Houston that is at the mercy of the extraction economy—many crude oil refineries are located in the area.
+Manchester, Texas is a community just outside of Houston that is at the mercy of the extraction economy—many crude oil refineries are located in the area.
 Processing crude oil from tar sands is especially dirty, causing more environmental damage and very real health impacts on the people of Manchester.
 According to a study by the City of Houston, children living within the area are 56% more likely to develop acute lymphocytic leukemia, and air quality tests positive for at least eight different carcinogens.
 This negative downstream effect further disenfranchises the community and the rich oil companies are not held accountable.

 Just as the First Nations communities in Alberta are working together to save their community, the people of Manchester, TX, are uniting to fight against extractors like Vallero, a company that has committed to refine as much as 75% of the tar sands from Alberta.
 In the form of protests, educational “toxic tours” of East Houston, and the Tar Sands Blockade, the residents and activists of Manchester are engaging in the fight of their lives.